kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-ks-on-azure-vms.md

 ## Deploy HA Cluster Infrastructrue

 You don't have to create those resources one by one with Wizards.
-Following the best practice of **infrastructure as code** on Azure, All resources in the architecture are already defined as ARM templates.
+Following the best practice of **infrastructure as code** on Azure, all resources in the architecture are already defined as ARM templates.

-### Staring deploy with one click
+### Start to deploy with one click

 Click the *Deploy* button below, you will be redirected to Azure and asked to fill in deployment parameters.